Skip to content

 ~/.adscan/config.json # User configuration

-~/.adscan/tools/ # Installed tools
+~/.adscan/tools/ # Legacy-installed tools (legacy mode only)

 Common Workflows